-Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-These four requirements define ICMM's social performance expectations of company members.
+Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
+ICMM's Mining Principles include four Performance Expectations under Principle 9: Social Performance.

 9.1: Contribute to community development

 9.3: Conduct local stakeholder engagement